MustafaKhan670093/Public-Notes/Dart and Flutter.md

 2. **Notes** on project.

-   Completed version of entire project can be found here: https://github.com/MustafaKhan670093/Personality-Test-App.
+   The completed version of the entire project can be found here: https://github.com/MustafaKhan670093/Personality-Test-App.

    ```
    import 'package:flutter/material.dart';